grooviter/gql/README.md

 make it easier to build GraphQL schemas and execute **GraphQL** queries without losing type safety.

-In order to use `GQL` in your Groovy code you can find it in Bintray:
+In order to use `GQL` in your Groovy code you can find it in maven central:

     repositories {
-        jcenter()
+        mavenCentral()
     }

 Then you can add the dependency to your project:

-    compile 'com.github.grooviter:gql-core:0.4.0'
+    compile 'com.github.grooviter:gql-core:0.5.0'

 Current documentation is available at: http://grooviter.github.io/gql/